- Pulseway is a great Monitoring and Management software, and this review will showcase why.

 - The software has different price plans, which we also discuss at the end of the review.

-There are plenty of Managed Service Providers (MSPs) in the world, and most of them make use of Remote Monitoring and Management software (RMM).
+There are plenty of Managed Service Providers (MSPs) in the world, most of which use Remote Monitoring and Management software (RMM).

 The only problem is that you can’t just use any crummy old tool, especially since the Internet is full of them, and that is why we will be looking over one that we find to be extremely promising called Pulseway.

-This entire article will act as a review for Pulseway, and we will be looking over its features, what it can do, who it can be of use to, whether it is worth getting or not.
+This entire article will act as a review of Pulseway, and we will be looking over its features, what it can do, who it can be of use to, and whether it is worth getting or not.